moisesvivass/canada-labour-market-analysis/README.md

 | `14100287` | Monthly unemployment rate by province, gender, and age group |
 | `14100355` | Monthly employment by industry (NAICS classification) |

-Data is seasonally adjusted, filtered for ages 15+, and covers Canada, Ontario, and Alberta from January 2020 onward.
+Data is seasonally adjusted, filtered for ages 15+, and covers 11 Canadian provinces from January 2020 onward.

 ## 🛠️ Tech Stack